idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/infiltration_and_drainage/infiltration_and_drainage_tests.md

 disappear due to the initial condition of $P=-900\,$Pa.

-!media broadbridge_white/bw.png style=width:50%;margin-left:10px caption=Comparison of the Broadbridge and White analytical solution with the MOOSE solution for 3 times.
+!media infiltration_and_drainage/bw.png style=width:50%;margin-left:10px caption=Comparison of the Broadbridge and White analytical solution with the MOOSE solution for 3 times.
 This figure is shown in the standard format used in the Broadbridge-White paper: the constant recharge is applied to the top (where depth is zero) and gravity acts downwards in this figure.  id=bw_fig

-Two tests are part of the automatic test suite (one is marked ``heavy'' because it is a high-resolution version).
+Two tests are part of the automatic test suite (one is marked "heavy" because it is a high-resolution version).

-!listing modules/porous_flow/test/tests/broadbridge_white/bw01.i
+!listing modules/porous_flow/test/tests/infiltration_and_drainage/bw01.i

 ## The two-phase analytic drainage solution